Taylor Swift ‘Delays New Album Over Kanye West Feud’: Fears Record Will Flop?

 Instead, Taylor Swift waited until the end of the year, and while it’s unclear how much she’s recorded to this point, regardless of whether the record is almost finished or not, the “Shake It Off” songstress won’t be releasing her new songs until 2018, when all the stories have completely died down and she can finally move on with her life.

-CDL notes that Taylor Swift has one of the best PR team in Hollywood who knows exactly how to handle situations like these.
-Taylor is a global superstar, so the chances of her music being affected by stories like the ones that surfaced last year can drastically affect her career, hence why the singer is close attention to the instructions given to her by her team.
+CDL notes that Taylor Swift has one of the best PR teams in Hollywood who knows exactly how to handle situations like these.
+Taylor is a global superstar, so the chances of her music being affected by stories like the ones that surfaced last year can drastically affect her career, hence why the singer pays close attention to the instructions given to her by her team.

 “New reports indicate that the chart topper is in hiding and that she might also be planning a major comeback in 2018,” the outlet reports.
 “That’s because she wants her fans and the press to forget about her multiple celebrity feuds with her exes Calvin Harris and Tom Hiddleston along with her celebrity enemies, Kanye West and Kim Kardashian.”

-“What’s more, a lot of fans have noticed that even though Taylor Swift’s new song, ‘I Don’t Wanna Live Forever’ With Zayn Malik has been a radio hit for several weeks now, she’s done very little to promote it.
+“What’s more, a lot of fans have noticed that even though Taylor Swift’s new song, ‘I Don’t Wanna Live Forever’ with Zayn Malik has been a radio hit for several weeks now, she’s done very little to promote it.
 In fact, it’s Zayn who has been doing all of the media rounds and press interviews for the two of them.”

 Of course, that is not to say that Taylor Swift will continue to work on the album — it’ll just remain private until a release date nears and the singer can actually confirm more details regarding the new project.
 Even if she finishes the recording sessions this year, the record won’t see the light of day until next year, the celebrity gossip site claims.